kvinay7/interview-preparation/Java.md

 - [Spring Framework](https://github.com/kvinay7/interview-preparation/blob/main/Spring.md)

 ## Introduction:
-Java is a general-purpose, class-based, object-oriented, high-level programming language developed by James Gosling and his team at Sun Microsystems in the mid-1990's.
+Java is a general-purpose, class-based, object-oriented, high-level programming language developed by James Gosling and his team at Sun Microsystems (acquired by Oracle in 2010) in the mid-1990's.
 The main goal of creating Java was to achieve platform-independent, simple, and secure features.

 ### Features:
 - **Simplicity:** Java's syntax is designed to be easy to learn, write and maintain code.